in-toto/witness/docs/attestors/git.md

 # Git Attestor

-The Git attestor records the current state of the objects in the git repository, including untracked objects.
+The Git Attestor records the current state of the objects in the git repository, including untracked objects.
 Both staged and unstaged states are recorded.